stevendelro/Weathernaut/README.md

 - [redux-thunk](https://github.com/reduxjs/redux-thunk) — middleware allows you to write action creators that return a function instead of an action.
 - [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) — A HOC that brings Next.js and Redux together
 - [redux-persist](https://github.com/rt2zz/redux-persist) — Persist and rehydrate a redux store after a browser refresh.
+- [Sirv](https://sirv.com/) — This was the image CDN hosting provider that I used to host the gifs for the readme.

 ## Getting Started

 > **NOTE**
 > The Darksky API was just acquired by Apple, so unfortunately, they are no longer accepting API signups for new API keys.

-> March 31st, 2020 — *"Our API service for existing customers is not changing today, but we will no longer accept new signups.
+On March 31st, 2020: *"Our API service for existing customers is not changing today, but we will no longer accept new signups.
 The API will continue to function through the end of 2021.
 As part of this transition, use of Dark Sky by Apple is subject to the Apple Privacy Policy, which can be found at apple.com/privacy."*

 ### Prerequisites

 1. You'll need a MapBox API key.
 Sign up to get one [here](https://account.mapbox.com/auth/signin/).
-2. ~~You'll need a DarkSky API key~~ **(A future update will replace this API with weatherstack.com)**
+2. ~~You'll need a DarkSky API key~~ **No longer available.**

+*A future update will replace the Darksky API with weatherstack.com, stay tuned.)*

 ### Installation